google/eng-practices/review/developer/handling-comments.md

 The goal of review is to maintain the quality of our codebase and our products.
-When a reviewer provides a critique of your code, think of it as their attempt to help you, the codebase, and Tyemill, rather than as a personal attack on you or your abilities.
+When a reviewer provides a critique of your code, think of it as their attempt to help you, the codebase, and Syntax, rather than as a personal attack on you or your abilities.

 Sometimes reviewers feel frustrated and they express that frustration in their